Historic gold mining area in Smythesdale Victoria with old courthouse and jail site

 Cafés That Make You Feel at Home

 Thru the Gate Café – If you love homemade, this is your spot.
-Soup of the day, pies baked with locally sourced ingredients, and perfectly crumbly scones.
-The quaint interior makes it a perfect spot for a rainy-day coffee or catch-up.
+Soup of the day, locally sourced pies baked daily, and the most decadent scones (we’ve been back a few times for these!).
+The quaint interior and garden seating makes it a perfect spot for a rainy-day coffee or catch-up.

 Rustic Edge Café & Takeaway – When we think “fresh,” we think Rustic Edge.
-Big portions, great prices, and takeaways that still feel home-cooked.
-The staff make you feel like a regular from the moment you step in.
+Big portions, great prices, and takeaway options that taste and feel just that little bit gourmet.
+Open when all other food options are closed (except for Public Holidays, and two weeks over Christmas), the staff make you feel like a regular from the moment you step in.

 Essential Services in Town

-Smythesdale isn’t just about food — it’s got everything you need to feel at home, whether you’re staying for a day, a week, or longer:
+Being foodies, we of course started with the food, but Smythesdale also offers everything you need to feel at home, whether you’re staying for a day, a week, or longer:

 • Hairdresser – Great little local spot if it’s time for a trim or a new style.
-I definitely needed one after three months on the road!
+I definitely needed one after three months on the road and left feeling fresh and satisfied!

-• Farm Supplies – We haven’t checked this out yet, but it looks perfect for local farmers.
+• Farm Supplies – We haven’t checked this out yet, but from the outside looks like a mini hardware store.

-• Bread – While there’s no bakery in town, Thru the Gate often stocks fresh artisan bread from Ballarat.
+• Bakery – While there’s no bakery in town, Thru the Gate stocks fresh artisan bread from Ballarat on the weekends.
 It’s seriously good.

-• Country Grocers Smythesdale – More than your average corner store or IGA.
+• Country Grocers & Liquor Smythesdale – More than your average corner store or IGA.
 Stocked floor to ceiling with all your favourites, including fresh meat from a nearby butcher.
 This place is a lifesaver for locals and travellers alike.
+BONUS: They are also a liquor store too!

 • Antique Shop – Small but full of hidden surprises.
 Perfect for a leisurely browse if you enjoy discovering unique treasures.

-• Mainstream Shops Nearby – Just a 15‑minute drive to Delacombe, where you’ll find Woolworths, Aldi, BCF (great for gas bottle top-ups!), Wendy’s (fresh donuts!), Dan Murphy’s, Petstock, Kmart, Rebel, The Reject Shop, Chemist Warehouse, newsagents, Supercheap Auto, petrol stations, ATMs — basically everything you might need.
+• Mainstream Shops Nearby – Just a 15‑minute drive to Delacombe and you’ll find Woolworths, Aldi, BCF (great for gas bottle top-ups!), Wendy’s (fresh donuts!), Dan Murphy’s, Petstock, Kmart, Rebel, The Reject Shop, Chemist Warehouse, newsagents, Supercheap Auto, petrol stations, ATMs — basically everything you might need.

 Pubs Worth a Visit

 If you like a cold drink, hearty meals, or just a cozy country pub vibe, Smythesdale and the surrounding area have some gems.
 A few notes: be early if you’re planning to eat—kitchens often close around 8 pm.
-Some places we’re still exploring, so we’ll update our experiences as we go.
 Always give them a call if you’re unsure!

-3. Court House Hotel – We’ve been here a few times.
-The staff are friendly, and the food is solid—better than average pub fare—but drinks are on the pricey side and it has less of that local community feel compared to Scarsdale.
+3. Courthouse Hotel – Celebrating 1 year this weekend!
+The staff are friendly, and the food is solid—better than average pub food—but drinks are on the pricey side and it has less of that local community feel compared to Scarsdale & Snake Valley.

 Nearby Dining Adventures